AnandPTi/TaskMaster-API-Suite/Readme.md

 ## Environment Variables

-The following environment variables are required:
+The following environment variables which are required:

 - `PORT`: Port number for the server
 - `MONGODB_URI`: MongoDB connection URI